gregzo/AASingletons/README.md

 # AASingletons
 **Async Authorised Singletons**

+Minimum Swift version: 1.2

-A pure Swift framework providing a base classes for singletons interacting with authorization dependent APIs, such as *Photos* or *CoreLocation*.
+A pure Swift framework providing base classes for singletons interacting with authorization dependent APIs, such as *Photos* or *CoreLocation*.

 My first Swift project, it hopefully raises some interesting topics regarding design patterns: hiding implementation details to provide as true a black box as possible meant finding workarounds and bending the language in inelegant ways.
 Proposals for more idiomatic, composition based patterns would be very much welcome!